MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

    Your subscriptions have both a name and an ID, which is a GUID.
 You can use either for these commands.
 If you use a name that includes spaces, use quotation marks.

-To run only a single command with a different subscription, use the **--subscription** argument:
+To run only a single command with a different subscription, use the `--subscription` parameter:

 ```azurecli
 az vm create --resource-group MySecondGroup --name NewVM --image Ubuntu --subscription "My Second Demos"